diyhue/diyHue/README.md

 28-Mar-2017
  - fix light delete bug
  - merged arduino skeches, now default on can be set with header options "startup_brightness" and "startup_color"

+29-Mar-2017
+ - add new arduino sketch that bring support for pwm rgb lights

 Contributions are welcomed
 Credits: probonopd